sjp38/CPU2006-Express/README.md

 Benchmarking
 ============

-This harness performs SPEC CPU2006 benchmarking using GCC on Intel and ARM systems.
-Unless changed by user flags, a full run will commence resulting in install prerequites, building and installing SPEC CPU2006, then running reportable integer and floating-point runs.
+This harness performs SPEC CPU2006 benchmarking using GCC.
+Capabilities include in installing prerequisites, building and installing SPEC CPU2006, and running reportable integer and floating-point runs.

 Contents: